 Birth Plan Options for Women in Syracuse, NY

 Most women choose to deliver their baby in a hospital, but in recent years more and more women are seeking out alternative methods of delivery.
 This decision is entirely up to you, and so you should be properly educated on what options are available when considering where to give birth to your child.
 When it comes to giving birth, you have options.
 Consult with one of our OBGYNs to discuss what option is best for you.
-The OBGYNs at CNY Women’s Healthcare are dedicated to providing high quality, personalized care to women throughout Syracuse.
+The OBGYNs at CNY Women’s Healthcare are dedicated to providing high-quality, personalized obstetric care to women throughout Syracuse.
 To schedule an appointment at our OBGYN office in Syracuse, please call (301) 681-3400 or request an appointment through our secure online form today!

 A large majority of women continue to stay in a hospital during labor and delivery.
 Hospitals can provide comfort and peace of mind for those who are engaged in a high-risk pregnancy, as there is always a team of professionals right there to guide you through each step of the birth, and to take action should anything go wrong.

 Some hospitals will complete each stage of the birth in a different room of the hospital.
 For example, the mother may be in one room during labor, another for delivery, and then a final room for rest and recovery.